South Korea

-South Korea is now considered among the most advanced democracies in continental and East Asia.
+South Korea is now considered among the most advanced democracies in Asia.
 Under the 1987 constitution, it maintains a unitary presidential republic with a popularly elected unicameral legislature, the National Assembly.
-South Korea is a major non-NATO ally of the United States and is regarded as a regional power in East Asia and an emerging power in global affairs; its conscription-based armed forces are ranked as one of the strongest in the world and have the second highest number of military and paramilitary personnel.
-A highly developed country, South Korea's economy is ranked 14th largest in the world by nominal GDP and PPP-adjusted GDP; it is the world's eleventh-largest exporter and seventh-largest importer.

-South Korea performs well in metrics of education, human development, democratic governance, and innovation.
-It has one of the world's longest life expectances, though its population is aging rapidly and has the lowest fertility rate in the world.
+South Korea is a major non-NATO ally of the United States and regarded as a regional power in East Asia and an emerging power in global affairs; its conscription-based armed forces are ranked as one of the strongest in the world and have the second highest number of military and paramilitary personnel.
+A highly developed country, South Korea's economy ranks the 14th largest in the world by nominal GDP and PPP-adjusted GDP; it is the world's ninth-largest exporter and tenth-largest importer.
+The country performs well in metrics of education, human development, democratic governance, and innovation.
+It has one of the world's longest life expectances, though its population is aging rapidly and has one of the lowest fertility rates in the world.
 South Korea has some of the fastest Internet connection speeds and densest high-speed railway networks.
 Since the turn of the 21st century, the country has been renowned for its globally influential pop culture, particularly in music, TV dramas, and cinema, a phenomenon referred to as the Korean Wave.
 South Korea is a member of the OECD's Development Assistance Committee, the G20, the IPEF, and the Paris Club.